 I have five central areas of research expertise:

 Coordination of national USDA Forest Service annual forest health reports, and contribution of research chapters that employ a novel technique for analyzing large-scale geographical patterns of fine-scale forest health data.

 I am an author of 48 peer-reviewed journal articles, including 20 for which I was the lead author.
-As of February 22, 2021, my journal articles had been cited 1,540 times and had an h-index value of 22 and an i10-index of 41, according to Google Scholar.
+As of March 10, 2021, my journal articles had been cited 1,565 times and had an h-index value of 23 and an i10-index of 41, according to Google Scholar.
 I have served as lead editor for 13 extensive USDA Forest Service annual national forest health reports, and written 48 peer-reviewed chapters for these documents.
 I have presented or contributed to more than 180 technical research presentations, a third of which were invited and 30 were at international ecology or forestry conferences.
 In addition to my publication record, my work has ongoing impacts on the conservation of at-risk species and in the assessment and monitoring of forest health across broad scales.